SergiFJ/Snake-game/README.md

 # Snake-game
 The original snake game.
-To run this project you only need a recent g++ version, make installed in your system, plus a modern browser like Firefox or Chrome and the version 5 of QT.
+To run this project you only need a recent g++ version, make installed in your system, plus the version 5 of QT.

 ## How to build
 To build the project you need to do the following steps: